Gruntfuggly/todo-tree/README.md

 `background` - used to set the background colour of the highlight in the editor.

+*Note: Foreground and background colours can be one of "red", "green", "blue", "yellow", "magenta", "cyan", "grey", "white" or "black".
+RGB values can also be used (e.g. "#80FF00").
+You can also use colours from the current theme, e.g. `peekViewResult.background`.*

 `opacity` - percentage value used with the background colour.
 100% will produce an opaque background which will obscure selection and other decorations. *Note: opacity is ignored when theme colours are used.*

 `fontWeight`, `fontStyle`, `textDecoration` - can be used to style the highlight with standard CSS values.

 `borderRadius` - used to set the border radius of the background of the highlight.

-Foreground and background colours can be one of "red", "green", "blue", "yellow", "magenta", "cyan", "grey", "white" or "black".
-RGB values can also be used (e.g. "#80FF00").
-You can also use colours from the current theme, e.g. `peekViewResult.background`.

 `icon` - used to set a different icon in the tree view.
 Must be a valid octicon (see https://octicons.github.com/).
 Defaults to a tick if it's not valid.
 You can also use "todo-tree", or "todo-tree-filled" if you want to use the icon from the activity view.

 `iconColour` - used to set the colour of the icon in the tree.
 If not specified, it will try to use the foreground colour, the background colour and then the older settings, in that order.

+`gutterIcon` - set to true to show the icon in the editor gutter.

 `rulerColour` - used to set the colour of the marker in the overview ruler.
 If not specified, it will to use the foreground colour.